 Skip to content

-Workflows placed in ~/.archon/.archon/workflows/ are loaded globally — they appear in every project’s workflow list and can be invoked from any repository.
+Workflows placed in ~/.archon/workflows/, commands in ~/.archon/commands/, and scripts in ~/.archon/scripts/ are loaded globally — they appear in every project and can be invoked from any repository.
+Workflows and commands carry the source: 'global' label in the Web UI node palette; scripts resolve under the same repo-wins-over-home precedence.

 Or, if you have set ARCHON_HOME:

-Create the directory if it does not exist:
+Create the directories if they do not exist:

 Terminal window